 Define high disparity as more than their nearest relatives and more than expected by chance

-Compared to golden moles; tenrecs are more disparate in skull shape but not in mandible shape
+Compared to golden moles; tenrecs are more disparate in skull shape but not in mandible shape.
+Is it possible to combine the mandible and skull stuff somehow?
+Either stitch the two views together by common landmarks or is it possible to take the raw coordinates and do a common Procrustes analysis?
+I don’t see how that would work since the combined points would no longer be a biologically meaningful shape and therefore the splines wouldn’t make sense.

 Compared to chance; tenrecs (and golden moles) are less morphologically disparate than expected by chance

-Conclusion; important to test assumptions, tenrecs are diverse but they’re not exceptional in their diversity
+Conclusion; important to test assumptions, tenrecs are diverse but they’re not exceptional in their diversity – probably because of the Microgale or due to a lack of resolution within the Microgale

 Introduction

-Adaptive radiation; taxonomic diversity therefore expected high levels of disparity (but remember that the two may not be correlated throughout a clade’s history (Ruta et al., 2013))
+Adaptive radiation; phenotypic diversity therefore expected high levels of disparity (but remember that the two may not be correlated throughout a clade’s history (Ruta et al., 2013)) there are also issues with extinction

 Common assumption that superficial morphological diversity corresponds to significant levels of disparity